alex-unofficial/sgtsnepi-python/README.md

 where `mm_file.mtx` is a file containing the input matrix which is in the [Matrix Market](https://math.nist.gov/MatrixMarket/index.html) file format, and `ndim` is the number of embedding dimensions.

+You can find some compressed `MatrixMarket` files in the `data/` subdirectory.

 ## Citation